kottster/kottster/docs/ui/page-component.md

   `string`, optional

   The title displayed at the top of the page.
-If not provided, the nav item label will be used as the default.
+If not provided, the [navigation item name](../app-configuration/sidebar.md) will be used as the default.

 - ### headerRightSection